Redbridge Growth Commission

 We understand that what is coming ahead can be perceived as uncertain and residents can be worried.
 But we also know that growth isn't just about new homes, but all of the things we need in our communities: jobs, businesses, green spaces, schools, sustainability, transport and more.

 This is why we have decided to set up a Growth Commission to help us understand how to shape growth together with Redbridge’s people and ensure that as we grow, everyone in Redbridge can benefit.
 It will need to consider the policy context, recognising the obligations and pressures we are facing as a Council alongside the concerns and aspirations of those who live, work, learn and play in Redbridge.

 As well as bringing a diverse range of experiences, the Commissioners will have conversations with residents, as well as local businesses, voluntary sector groups, faith leaders, developers and others to explore ways in which to do growth better.

 The Commission will operate from July 2020 to September 2020 and commissioners will produce a series of recommendations that will cover a wide range of themes.
-We will then translate these recommendations into a work programme and action plan that will be launched in autumn 2020.
+We will then translate these recommendations into a work programme and action plan that will be launched in winter 2020.

 The Growth Commission will be led by an independent group of six commissioners bringing expertise from a range of different perspectives including development and place-making, community development, health and wellbeing, children and young people, and more.
 The commissioners have been selected on the basis of providing appropriate and balanced advice across a range of themes.